 These items will be determined during the quarter.
 Some may be done entirely in class and can occur anytime in the quarter, often without advance notice.
 Some may be part in class and part at home; some at home only.
+These serve a variety of purposes, such as in depth investigation of a concept, making connections between concepts in different sections, or sometimes just providing additional practice.
+It also provides students with an opportunity to earn part of the grade from items other than exams and quizzes.

-- Activities done as part of the day's classwork can not be made up if you are absent. - If an activity is to done at home, then it must be turned in on time, at the beginning of class on its due date.
+- Activities done as part of the day's classwork can not be made up if you are absent. - If a worksheet or activity is assigned to be done at home, or started in class and completed at home, then it must be turned in on time, at the beginning of class on its due date.